 What Is Herringbone?

 Herringbone is a V-shaped staggered weaving pattern, also called a broken twill weave.
 It's usually found in fabric, but can also be seen in tile and on wood flooring.

-Both the Chevron and Herringbone styles are popular in interior design and it’s no longer reserved for flooring.
+Both the Chevron and Herringbone styles are popular in interior design and are no longer reserved for flooring.
 We’ve seen chevron bathroom tiling, herringbone wood wall detailing, and more.
 It seems if you can dream it, you can do it when it comes to a Parquet-style design.

 What Is Chevron?

 Chevron is an inverted V pattern with each side meeting at a point.
 It's a popular choice for flooring, fabrics, tile, and even paint patterns.

 So how can you call them for what they are from miles away?
 The truth is in the zigzag detail.
 Read on to learn the key differences between Chevron and Herringbone and which speaks more to your style.

 A chevron pattern is identifiable by its clean angles and continued zigzag effect.
 You can differentiate Chevron from Herringbone because all the tiles end in a point.
 Each tile is cut at an angle and laid together to create a “V” shape that looks so aesthetically pleasing under your feet.

-While a chevron may be cut at an angle, a herringbone pattern will be seen in the fact that each rectangular tile will be staggered leaving that almost broken pattern effect that is visually stimulating just like Emily Henderson's home above.
+While a chevron pattern may be cut at an angle, a herringbone pattern will be seen in the fact that each rectangular tile will be staggered leaving that almost broken pattern effect that is visually stimulating just like Emily Henderson's home above.

 When it comes to the investment Chevron tends to be pricier than Herringbone due to the fact that each tile is cut at a precise angle, meaning more labor behind the craft.
 But they're both time-intensive and require a skilled craftsman to get it right so make sure you find the right person who will be meticulous about precision.
 "If you are doing herringbone, hire a very good installer," Henderson writes on her blog.
 "Our flooring contractor was super meticulous and took a lot of pride in making sure that it was perfect.
 Also, start the pattern in the middle of the room and work your way towards the sides."
 Noted.